lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The supported cipher suites and the order of preference MUST NOT be changed based on previous error messages.
 However, the list SUITES_I sent to the Responder MAY be truncated such that cipher suites which are the least preferred are omitted.
 The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all cipher suites which are more preferred than the least preferred cipher suite in the list MUST be included in the list.

-* Determine the cipher suite to use with the Responder in message_1.
-If the Initiator previously received from the Responder an error message to a message_1 with diagnostic payload identifying a cipher suite that the Initiator supports, then the Initiator SHALL use that cipher suite.
-Otherwise the first supported (i.e. the most preferred) cipher suite in SUITES_I MUST be used.
+* The Initiator MUST select its most preferred cipher suite, conditioned on what it can assume to be supported by the Responder.
+If the Initiator previously received from the Responder an error message with error code 1 (see {{wrong-selected}}) indicating cipher suites supported by the Responder which also are supported by the Initiator, then the Initiator SHALL select the most preferred cipher suite of those.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite and format it as a COSE_Key.
 Let G_X be the 'x' parameter of the COSE_Key.